Way back in 2015 I started building a voxel game engine. About four years later, Mojang released Minecraft Classic. It was built on my engine.

 The Good

 Minecraft Classic launched in May 2019 as a marketing promotion for the game’s 10th anniversary.
 It’s an extremely minimal version of Minecraft, with limited terrain blocks and no crafting - but it’s free and runs in the browser, and at launch it supported multiplayer up to ten people.
-So by all accounts the launch made a big splash - front page of Reddit, etc. - and tons of streamers and fans jumped in to try it.
+So by all accounts the launch made a big splash - front page of Reddit, big streamers playing, etc.

 And as noted above, the game was built on my voxel engine (apart from the multiplayer - Mojang did that).
-The code is minified but not obfuscated, so if you try the game you can give yourself super movement powers by running the following code in the JS console:
+The code is minified but not obfuscated, so if you open the JS console you can give yourself super powers:

 var move = noa.entities.getState(noa.playerEntity, 'movement') |